-- Post-surgical hypoparathyroidism.
+Neck surgery.
 This most common cause of hypoparathyroidism develops after accidental damage to or removal of the parathyroid glands during surgery.
-This surgery might be a treatment for diseases of the thyroid gland, or for throat or neck cancer.
+Neck surgery may be done to treat conditions of the thyroid gland, or to treat throat or neck cancer.

-- Autoimmune disease.
-Your immune system creates antibodies against the parathyroid tissues, trying to reject them as if they were foreign bodies.
-In the process, the parathyroid glands stop manufacturing their hormone.
+Autoimmune disease.
+In some cases, your immune system attacks parathyroid tissues as if they were foreign bodies.
+In the process, the parathyroid glands stop producing their hormone.

 Factors that can increase your risk of developing hypoparathyroidism include:

-- Having certain autoimmune or endocrine conditions, such as Addison's disease — which causes your adrenal glands to produce too little of its hormones
+Having certain autoimmune or endocrine conditions, such as Addison's disease — which causes a decrease in the hormones your adrenal glands produce

 Hypoparathyroidism can result in various complications.